 Please note that all payments must be received prior to the start of class.

 Does this program offer herbal certification or CEUs?

-Although some programs offer certificates, there is currently no official certification or licensing for herbalists offered in any state.
+We provide certificates of completion for our semester course upon request.
+Please note that there is currently no official certification or licensing for herbalists offered in any state.
 (See the American Herbalists Guild Legal and Regulatory page for more information.)
-Albuquerque Herbalism students receive a Program of Studies document that lists your courses, topics, with the number of hours taken signed off by instructors.
-This serves as an official record of your herbal education.
 Continuing education credits (CEUs) are offered through the University of New Mexico for our Ecological Herbalism Series offered each February/March and September/October.

 My organization or group wants to have an herb class.
 Does Albuquerque Herbalism do that?

 Yes!
 We offer private programs that can be customized to your needs & interests.
 Contact us using the form at the bottom of the page to inquire.

 No problem!
 Drop us a line by filling out the form at the bottom of the page.

 I’m interested in one or more of Albuquerque Herbalism’s classic classes.